A proof of Perrin-Riou's Heegner point main conjecture: Abstract

 \section{Abstract}

-Let $E/\bQ$ be an elliptic curve of conductor $N$, let $p$ be a prime of a good ordinary reduction for $E$, and let $K$ be an imaginary quadratic field satisfying the Heegner hypothesis for $N$.
-In 1987, Perrin-Riou formulated an Iwasawa main conjecture for the Tate--Shafarevich group of $E$ over the anticyclotomic $\bZ_p$-extension of $K$ in terms of a module of Heegner points over the anticyclotomic tower.
+Let $E/\bQ$ be an elliptic curve of conductor $N$, let $p>3$ be a prime where $E$ has good ordinary reduction, and let $K$ be an imaginary quadratic field satisfying the Heegner hypothesis.
+In 1987, Perrin-Riou formulated an Iwasawa main conjecture for the Tate--Shafarevich group of $E$ over the anticyclotomic $\bZ_p$-extension of $K$ in terms of Heegner points.

-In this paper, we upgrade Howard's divisibility towards the Heegner point main conjecture to a proof of the predicted equality.
-Our method builds on W.~Zhang's results on Kolyvagin's conjecture, combined with the $p$-adic Waldspurger formula and Kolyvagin's structure theorem for Tate--Shafarevich groups in the rank one case, and with Howard's theory of bipartite Euler systems in the general rank case.
+In this paper, we give a proof of Perrin-Riou's conjecture under mild hypotheses.
+Our proof builds on Howard's theory of bipartite Euler systems and Wei~Zhang's work on Kolyvagin's conjecture.
+In the case when $p$ splits in $K$, we also obtain a proof of the Iwasawa--Greenberg main conjecture for the $p$-adic $L$-functions of Bertolini--Darmon--Prasanna.